 Even with a healthy traveler and normal pregnancy, no guarantee exists that no harm will occur to the fetus during the trip, whether related to travel or not.
 The pregnant traveler should consider postponing travel during pregnancy if she feels that she might blame an adverse event that might occur on her decision to travel.

-Not all vaccines are safe to receive during pregnancy.
+Not all vaccines are safe to receive during pregnancy and risk to the fetus from any vaccine is theoretical.
 In general, inactivated vaccines or toxoids may be given during pregnancy, whereas live vaccines should be avoided.
-If vaccines are indicated, it is preferable to receive vaccines during the last 2 trimesters of pregnancy.
+If vaccines are indicated, administration during the last 2 trimesters of pregnancy is preferable.
 If a vaccine for a high-risk infection cannot be given, trip postponement or consideration of an alternate destination may be necessary.

-When travel planning is sought before conception, consideration can be given to immunizations that may be recommended or required for possible travel but which may be contraindicated during pregnancy.
+When travel planning is sought before conception, consideration can be given to vaccinations that may be recommended or required for possible travel but which may be contraindicated during pregnancy.
 Women can receive live vaccines or certain inactivated vaccines before conception if indicated for the planned itinerary.
-Attempts to conceive should be avoided for at least 1 month following immunization with live vaccines.
-No minimum waiting time is needed before conception following immunization with inactivated vaccines.
+Attempts to conceive should be avoided for at least 1 month following vaccination with live vaccines.
+No minimum waiting time is needed before conception following vaccination with inactivated vaccines.

-Yellow fever vaccine is a live vaccine and should be used during pregnancy only if travel to an area with risk of yellow fever is unavoidable and a high risk exists of contracting the disease.
-If possible, a pregnant woman should avoid travel to an area with risk of yellow fever transmission or postpone travel until 9 months after delivery, when both mother and infant can be immunized.
-If a pregnant woman receives yellow fever vaccine as indicated, a blood test is necessary to determine whether the vaccine was effective.
-If international travel requirements (rather than actual risk of yellow fever) are the only reason to vaccinate a pregnant woman, a waiver letter should be provided instead.
+Yellow fever vaccine is a live vaccine and should be used during pregnancy only if travel to an area with risk of yellow fever is unavoidable and a high risk exists for contracting the disease.
+If possible, a pregnant woman should avoid travel to an area with risk of yellow fever transmission or postpone travel until 9 months after delivery, when both mother and infant can be vaccinated.
+If a pregnant woman receives yellow fever vaccine as indicated, a blood test may be considered to determine whether the vaccine was effective.
+If international travel requirements (rather than actual risk of yellow fever infection) are the only reason for vaccination, a medical waiver letter should be provided instead.

 Pregnant women should not travel to a malarious area unless travel is absolutely necessary and unavoidable because malaria can cause more severe problems in pregnant women than in persons who are not pregnant.
 Malaria increases the risk of maternal death and premature birth, low birth weight, miscarriage, and stillbirth.

 Both mefloquine and chloroquine (only useful in a few destinations) are safe in pregnancy.
-Other antimalarials such as atovaquone-proguanil (Malarone or generic) and doxycycline should not be used during pregnancy.
+Other antimalarials such as atovaquone-proguanil (Malarone or generic), tafenoquine, and doxycycline should not be used during pregnancy.

 Travelers who plan to become pregnant after taking doxycycline should wait 1 week following the final doxycycline dose (4 weeks needed after travel) or 1 week following the final atovoquone-proguanil combination dose (1 week needed after travel).

 Clothing should cover as much skin as practicable, leaving only extremities, head, and neck exposed.
-DEET and picaridin can be used by pregnant and breastfeeding women but should be used sparingly over remaining exposed areas and washed off once indoors and when insect precautions are no longer necessary.
-Do not apply insect repellents to the nipple area to prevent ingestion by breastfeeding children.
+DEET and picaridin can be used by pregnant and breastfeeding women but should not be applied directly to the nipple area to prevent ingestion by breastfeeding children.

 The insecticide permethrin provides additional protection against mosquitoes.
 Permethrin-treated clothing and bed nets appear to be reasonably safe for pregnant women based on animal studies.
 See also Insect Precautions.

-Severe TD can lead to premature labor and shock.
-If TD occurs, the pregnant traveler should stay hydrated and use oral rehydration solutions if necessary; follow the same guidelines given to nonpregnant travelers (see Travelers' Diarrhea).
+Food- and waterborne illnesses are a common cause of trip interruptions and can lead to diarrhea that ranges in intensity.
+Severe TD in a pregnant woman can lead to premature labor and shock.
+A pregnant traveler who experiences TD should drink any available appropriate fluid and use an oral rehydration solution if necessary; follow the same guidelines as for nonpregnant travelers (see Travelers' Diarrhea).
 The antibiotic azithromycin is the treatment of choice for TD in pregnancy (500 mg orally for 3 days).
 Quinolones (e.g., levofloxacin, ciprofloxacin, ofloxacin) are not considered safe in pregnancy.

-In general, pregnant women can safely fly up to the end of the thirty-sixth week of pregnancy.
+In general, pregnant women can safely fly up to the end of the 36th week of pregnancy.
 Air travel during the final month of pregnancy is generally prohibited by airlines; women who plan to fly during this time should contact the airlines to determine if any restrictions exist.
-Women planning to fly during the last 3 months of pregnancy should obtain a letter from their obstetrician indicating their due date to present at the check-in counter.
+Women planning to fly during the last 3 months of pregnancy should obtain a letter from their obstetrician (to present at the check-in counter) indicating their due date.
+Cosmic radiation during air travel is usually is not a threat to pregnant women unless they are aircrew with frequent exposures.

-Changes in cabin air pressure can cause a decrease in oxygen pressure.
+Changes in cabin air pressure can cause a decrease in oxygen pressure that could affected those with a weakened cardiovascular system.
 Pregnant women who may be affected by decreased oxygen availability may require supplemental oxygen.

-Entrapped gas tends to expand at higher altitudes, causing bloating and gas.
+Entrapped gas tends to expand at higher elevations, causing bloating and gas.
 To prevent gas formation, reduce consumption of carbonated drinks and gas-producing foods, especially during long flights.

 Long flights are also associated with a certain degree of immobility and venous stasis (blood pooling in the leg veins).
 Pregnant women are predisposed to blood clots even if they stay home.
 To help prevent blood clots during flights, pregnant travelers should: